Skip to content

 What is Jelly and pyjelly?

-Jelly is a high-performance serialization format and streaming protocol for RDF knowledge graphs.
-It enables fast, compact, and flexible transmission of RDF data with Protobuf, supporting both flat and structured streams of triples, quads, graphs, and datasets.
-Jelly is designed to work well in both batch and real-time settings, including use over files, sockets, or stream processing systems like Kafka or gRPC.
+With Jelly, you can transmit both flat and structured streams of triples, quads, graphs, and datasets.
+Jelly works well in both batch and real-time settings – including files, sockets, or streaming protocols like Kafka or gRPC.

 pyjelly is a Python implementation of the Jelly protocol.
 It provides: